Steve Odland

-Biography

-Early life
+Early life and education

-Steve was a graduate of Mullen High School in Denver, Colorado.

-He received his Bachelor’s of Business Administration from The University of Notre Dame, and a Master's of Management degree from the Kellogg School of Management at Northwestern University.
+Odland graduated from Mullen High School in Denver, Colorado.
+He received a BA in business administration from the University of Notre Dame and a MA in management from the Kellogg School of Management at Northwestern University.

 Career

-Since June 2018 Odland has been President and CEO of The Conference Board.
-The non-profit business membership and research organization counts over 1,000 public and private corporations and other organizations as members, encompassing 60 countries.
-It convenes conferences and peer-learning groups, conducts economic and business management research, and publishes several widely tracked economic indicators.
-The organization's five core centers are Economy, Strategy & Finance; Public Policy/Committee for Economic Development; Marketing & Communications; Human Capital; and Environmental, Social & Governance (ESG).
-Notable research and economic indicator data include US Consumer Confidence; Global Consumer Confidence; CEO Confidence; Help Wanted OnLine; Job Satisfaction; surveys of the C-Suite's top priorities for the year ahead; trends in CEO succession and boardroom diversity; and the leading economic and educational issues relating to public policy.
-He is the host of the organization's twice-monthly podcast, CEO Perspectives, which features thought leaders discussing an array of topics relevant to business executives.
+Since June 2018 Odland has been president and CEO of The Conference Board.
+The non-profit business membership and research organization counts over 2,000 public and private corporations and other organizations as members, encompassing 60 countries.
+The organization's five core centers are Economy, Strategy & Finance; Public Policy/Committee for Economic Development; Marketing & Communications; Human Capital; and Governance & Sustainability.
+Notable research and economic indicator data include US Consumer Confidence; CEO Confidence; Help Wanted OnLine; Job Satisfaction; surveys of the C-Suite's top priorities for the year ahead; trends in CEO succession and boardroom diversity; and the leading economic and educational issues relating to public policy.
+He is a host of the organization's weekly podcast, C-Suite Perspectives, which features thought leaders discussing an array of topics relevant to business executives.

-From 2013 to June 2018 he was President and CEO of the Committee for Economic Development, a non-partisan, business-led public policy organization that delivers well-researched analysis and reasoned solutions to the nation’s most critical issues.
+From 2013 to June 2018, Odland was president and CEO of the Committee for Economic Development, a nonpartisan, business-led public policy organization that delivers analysis and solutions to major issues.

-In 2017, in collaboration with Joseph Minarik, Senior Vice President and Director of Research at CED, Odland co-authored Sustaining Capitalism: Bipartisan Solutions to Restore Trust & Prosperity.
+In 2017, in collaboration with Joseph Minarik, former senior vice president and director of research at CED, Odland co-authored Sustaining Capitalism: Bipartisan Solutions to Restore Trust & Prosperity.
 The book lays out a clear plan for how business and policy leaders can generate prosperity for business and society now, all while making capitalism sustainable for generations to come.
 The book received coverage by, among other publications, Fortune, Yahoo!
 Finance, Bloomberg, and CNBC.

 Steve began his career at the Quaker Oats Company.
 From 1981 to 1996 he progressed through various positions and divisions at Quaker including pet foods, Golden Grain, international foods, and cereals.
-From 1996-1998 he served as President of the Foodservice Division of Sara Lee Bakery.
-He subsequently became President and CEO of Tops Markets, a position he held until 2000.
+From 1996 to 1998 he was president of the Foodservice Division of Sara Lee Bakery.
+He subsequently became president and CEO of Tops Markets, a position he held until 2000.

-From 2001-2005 Odland was President, Chairman, and CEO of AutoZone.
+From 2001 to 2005 Odland was president, chairman, and CEO of AutoZone.
 At the end of his tenure, AutoZone had over $5.6B in net sales, and approximately 3,500 stores and 45,000 employees across the U.S. and Mexico.
 He established the first corporate governance guidelines at the company.
-To drive teamwork and accountability he enacted, among other initiatives, the “40-headed CEO,” in which every month the 40 most senior executives (hence the "40-headed CEO”) convened for a half a day to review the company’s operations, performance, and financials.
+To drive teamwork and accountability he enacted, among other initiatives, the “40-headed CEO,” in which every month the 40 most senior executives (hence the "40-headed CEO”) convened for a half a day to review the company's operations, performance, and financials.